sergiozeppo/ExploreKZ/README.md

 ## Deploy
 The working deploy is [here](https://scientia-appetitus-explorekz-sprint4.netlify.app/)

+## Video of deploy
+We can't keep the deploy running.
+In case of server errors or any other circumstances you can watch the video below Recording [video](https://www.youtube.com/watch?v=DJc4uejJX4s) of a working deploy

 ## Features

 -   **Tours Browsing**: Browse through our extensive catalog of tours across multiple categories.